Unless

 a.
 Correct

-2. We can sit near the front unless you don't want to sit at the back.
+2. We can sit near the front unless you don't want to sit at

 b.
 Wrong unless you want to sit at the back.